janschill/solid-comment/README.md

 - [ ] Improve login flow, currently needs new session after every refresh
   - [ ] WebId input can be hidden, when logged in
   - [ ] Input form should be hidden, when logged out
+- [ ] Improve DOM and component rendering

 ## Usage